 5. Identify a Reputable Gold Dealer

 Throughout the world, there are numerous dealers, banks and brokerage houses that offer an array of options to purchase gold coins and bars, (while a jeweler is oftentimes the best place to visit for purchasing pieces of jewelry).
 It’s important to choose a dealer you feel confident and comfortable working with, so be sure to ask a variety of questions, such as how long they have been in business and the specific investment activities in which they specialize.
 Here are some great tips to help you avoid sketchy sellers and gold scams.
 The US Gold Bureau is proud to be one of the most prominent online options for first-time gold buyers.
-Feel free to give us a call to speak with an investment professional, browse our site for further research to finding the best investment for you or download our free investor guide to learn more about the best ways to buy gold on the internet.
+Feel free to give us a call to speak with an investment professional, browse our site for further research to find the best investment for you, or download our free investor guide to learn more about the best ways to buy gold on the internet.

 Final Thoughts on Buying Gold & Gold Storage Tips